 It is a well-known fact that when authors submit their work to a journal, the latter owns the copyright to the article.
 In simple words, the creator licenses the copyright to the publisher and now cannot claim any rights (unless specified in the copyright agreement) while the license is in force.
-How do you seek permission to use such copyrighted work?
+How to get permission to use copyrighted material?
 Are permissions necessary for adapting or redrawing a figure?
+How to find a copyright owner?
+Is there a copyright permission guide?
 What are the ways in which you can approach the copyright holder when you need to seek consent?
 Read ahead to find the answers to all these questions!

 Reproduction, Adaptation and Redrawing: What’s the Difference?